pothitos/Inner_Source/README.md

  1. fetch the source code from __other__ Component(s)
     repository(ies),
- 2. contain the specifications (e.g. RPM SPEC file or Dockerfile etc) to build a binary for a specific operating system (e.g. Red Hat 7.3),
+ 2. contain the specifications (e.g. RPM SPEC file or Dockerfile etc.) to build a binary for a specific operating system (e.g. Red Hat 7.3),
  3. trigger a GitLab CI job that uses the code in 1. and 2. to create a binary file (e.g. RPM or Docker image).